Lexington Reds: History

 The Reds had several 1922 games changed or altered by Blue Grass League President Thomas M. Russell.
 Lexington's June 4, 1922, home game against Mt.
 Sterling was declared a “no contest” and was ordered to be replayed.
 Additionally, Russell ruled Lexington had used ineligible players in three victories and declared those games forfeits: August 27 (forfeit to Mt Sterling), September 9 (forfeit to Winchester), and September 30 (forfeit to Cynthiana).
-Lexington then forfeited its final three games of the season when the Reds failed to appear on October 2nd and 3rd for games against Mt.
-Sterling and on October 4th against Winchester.
+Lexington then forfeited its final three games of the season when the Reds failed to appear on October 2 and 3 for games against Mt.
+Sterling and on October 4 against Winchester.
 The final three games were forfeited after team owner Jesse Morton sold players who were popular with teammates and fans.
 The remaining players quit and the franchise was forced to forfeit the final three games of the season.

 The Reds continued play in the 1923 Blue Grass League season.
-With a 44–49 record, the Reds finished in fifth place under manager Doug Harbison and ended the season 8.0 games behind the first place Cynthiana Cobblers.
+With a 44–49 record, the Reds finished in fifth place under manager Doug Harbison and ended the season 8.0 games behind the first place Cynthiana Cobblers in the six–team league.
 The 1923 team was also referred to as the "Reos."
-Cynthiana finished 1.0 game ahead of the second place Winchester Dodgers in the final standings of the six–team league.
+Cynthiana finished 1.0 game ahead of the second place Winchester Dodgers in the final standings.
 No playoffs were held in 1923.

 In their final season of play, the 1924 Blue Grass League reduced from six teams to four, with Cynthiana, Paris and Winchester continuing league play with Lexington.
 The Lexington team continued league play and was known as the "Studebakers."
 The name change occurred after team owner Jesse Morton reached a sponsorship agreement with a local car dealership.

-The Studebakers finished in third place in the final standings.
-With a record of 43–50 under managers Jesse Young and Jim Viox in the four–team Blue Grass League, Cynthiana finished 7.5 games behind the first place Paris Boosters.
+The Studebakers ended the season in third place in the final standings.
+With a record of 43–50 under managers Jesse Young and Jim Viox in the four–team Blue Grass League, Lexington finished 7.5 games behind the first place Paris Boosters.
 No playoffs were held following the conclusion of the 1924 regular season and the Blue Grass League permanently folded after the season.